‘The Voice’ celebrates fans as field narrows to Top Ten - NewsBreak

 “It’s going to take ‘Voice’ fans in a different direction,” said Team Blake’s Bryce Leatherwood.

 “I do not know the song,” revealed Omar Jose Cardona of Team Legend.
-“I know the chorus of the song, so I have to dive in and do my homework.”
+“I know the chorus of the song, so I have to dive in and do my homework.”‘All is bright’: Where to see Christmas lights in the Miami Valley

 The song proposals are part of “Fan Week” on “The Voice” another way for backers of the artists to show their support.